Discover Tuscany’s Hidden Renaissance Gems

-If you want to experience Tuscany as a local (and jump the queues), avoid the galleries and museums, and visit the churches instead!
-Become an art aficionado by adding these beautiful sights to your next Italian holiday, and see the works of Giorgio Vasari, Michelozzo, Piero della Francesca and many more.
+Tuscany is one of the most historical, stunning places you can visit.
+So, if you want to experience Tuscany as a local and jump right into the magical renaissance era, or become an art aficionado, add these beautiful sights to your next Italian holiday.
+You can see the works of Giorgio Vasari, Michelozzo, Piero della Francesca and many more and indulge yourself in history.

 Santa Maria del Fiore